-The audience at Marlay Park Concerts and Longitude 2023 is likely to be a lively, good natured and enthusiastic crowd and one that takes no shame in enjoying the entertainment.
-We will assess each concert accordingly and will take the anticipated age group and nature of the crowd into account in all our planning.
+The audience is likely to be a lively, good natured and enthusiastic crowd and one that takes no shame in enjoying the entertainment.
+We will assess each concert accordingly, and will take the anticipated age group and nature of the crowd into account in all our planning.